-Thankfully, there are plenty of ways to cut your gas spend and put a few extra dollars back into your pocket.
-Here are five smart ways to stop spending so much money on gas:
+Thankfully, there are plenty of ways to cut your gas spending and put a few extra dollars back into your pocket.
+With the surge in gas prices, here are five smart ways to stop spending so much money on gas:

 Many grocery stores partner with gas stations – or open stations of their own – and allow shoppers to redeem points toward discounts on gasoline.
 Kroger, Safeway, Shaw’s, and Fred Meyer are just a few of the grocers across the country that offer this benefit.
 Since you already have to spend money on groceries to feed your family, you may as well score a discount for your next fill-up!
 Ask the cashier the next time you’re at your favorite grocery store to see if they offer a gas reward program.

 - Plan Your Trips Strategically.

 It’s easy to burn a tank of gas when you’re continually driving across town and running various errands.
 If you feel like you’re always on the road, sit down and see if you can streamline your schedule a bit better and make your trips more efficient.
 Instead of creating separate trips, see if you can squeeze a few errands into one run and plan to visit each shop in the order that makes the most sense instead of doubling back and wasting gas.
 With a little thought and effort, you may be surprised to see how much of an impact merely reevaluating your schedule can make.